 According to the NHS, there are some common signs of folate deficiency to look out for.
 While these symptoms usually develop gradually, if left untreated it can lead to folate deficiency anaemia.
 Symptoms include:

 - Fatigue and low energy

 - Heart palpitations

-Anaemia can often be treated through diet or folic acid supplementation, however, severe cases of anaemia can contribute to other health problems.
+Vitamin B12 anaemia can often be treated through diet or supplements, however, severe cases can contribute to other health problems.
 If you are concerned, speak to your doctor.

 Folate deficiencies can occur in a relatively short period of time, so it is important to have regular health checks to ensure your vitamin intake is sufficient.

-To ensure you are getting enough folate, try incorporating a range of whole foods into your diet.
-Folate is predominantly found in plant foods, although as mentioned, you can also get folic acid from fortified foods.
+To ensure you’re getting enough folate, try incorporating a range of whole foods into your diet.
+Folate is predominantly found in plant foods, but you can also consume it when you eat fortified foods.
 Something to keep in mind is that folate can be damaged by heat, so eating folate-rich fruit and vegetables raw or lightly cooked is the best way to retain the vitamins you need.

 - Green vegetables, including leafy greens such as spinach, kale and lettuce or other greens such as broccoli, asparagus, peas and brussels sprouts